tanisha0710-ui/PMUY-AI/CHARTER.md

 ---

-## 5. Falsifiable hypothesis
+## 5. Falsifiable Hypothesis

-One sentence the data can prove wrong.
-A sign, a threshold, or a rank ordering.
-Not "we will analyse X" — "X will be greater than Y by at least Z".

-*Labour-intensive manufacturing industries (GVA per worker below the cross-industry median in 2019-20) will show a mean GVA drop in 2020-21 that is at least 2 percentage points larger in magnitude than capital-intensive industries, measured using multiplier-weighted ASI data.
+Labour-intensive manufacturing industries, defined as industries with baseline labour intensity above the cross-industry median in 2019-20, will experience an average GVA decline during the COVID shock year (2020-21) that is at least 2 percentage points larger than the average decline observed among capital-intensive industries.
-*

 ---